671432/JustMe/README.md

 # Known issues

-- styling isn't being applied on iOS devices
+- styling of the buttons isn't being applied on iOS devices
 - copy/pasting the link to anything other then "671432.github.io/JustMe/" results in a page not found error ( for example: 671432.github.io/JustMe/projects results in an error)

 # Planned work